China–Japan football rivalry: Men's matches

 The men's football teams of China (then called the Republic of China) and Japan first met each other in 1917 at the Far Eastern Championship Games, which Japan hosted.

-Prior to the 1990s, China were one of Asia's dominant men's football teams while football in Japan was still limited to amateur levels, partly due to little interest in development for the sport.
-Thus, Japan suffered many defeats to China.
-But with the rapid rise of the Japanese men's national team since the 1990s, the tide has turned.
-Nowadays, Japan have become far more successful than China in men's football, winning four AFC Asian Cups and have played in every FIFA World Cup since 1998, while China are runners-up in two Asian Cups (one on home soil) and qualified for just one World Cup in 2002, which Japan co-hosted along with South Korea.
+Prior to the 1990s, China was one of Asia's dominant men's football teams, while football in Japan was still limited to amateur levels, partly due to little interest in development for the sport.
+Thus, China dominated Japan with 13 wins, 3 draws, and 4 losses.
+However, Japan's establishment of professional football in the 1990s helped turn the tide.
+Nowadays, Japan has become far more successful than China in men's football with 16 wins, 6 draws, and just 2 losses.
+Additionally, China has not beaten Japan since March 1998, and Japan won four AFC Asian Cups and have played in every FIFA World Cup since 1998, while China are runners-up in two Asian Cups (one on home soil) and qualified for just one World Cup in 2002, which Japan co-hosted along with South Korea.